LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 A gargantuan dragon turtle called Aremag patrols the Bay of Chult, demanding treasure from ships passing through on their way to or from Port Nyanzaru.
 There's too much traffic for Aremag to catch every single ship that sails through, and Aremag doesn't appreciate slow or uncomprehending crews who delay her hunting.
 Aremag won't hesitate to sink an uncooperative or fast-talking ship so that she can simply pick out the treasure at her leisure later that night, when the bay is less busy.

 Although a drag on trade, many citizens of Port Nyanzaru have become fond of Aremag because she's a famous symbol of the city, or perhaps because so many of the captains sunk by the gargantuan beast later turn out to be loud, arrogant fools.
-Aremag is quite happy with her straightforward life of intimidating ships and collecting exotic treasures, and the beast is largely unaware of the concerns of the city.
+Aremag is quite happy with her straightforward life of intimidating tiny ships and collecting a hoard of exotic treasures, and the beast is largely unaware of the concerns of the city.

 # The _Tarrasque_
 Tall tales of the return of the _Tarrasque_ have always been a popular topic in the taverns of Faerûn, but something has been subtly different since you arrived in Port Nyanzaru.
 Many Chultans are still mocking the stories told by travellers who claim to have been to the deepest jungles of the interior, but others have a quiet seriousness and urgency to their questioning.
 With the recent rise of the Death Curse, the growing aggressiveness of the undead, and the re-awakening of long-dormant volcanoes, it's no wonder that Chultans are considering the further catastrophic possibility of the return of the _Tarrasque_.
 If the mythological prophecy __is__ finally occurring, and the _Tarrasque_ __has__ risen, then it is coming to consume, and bring the apocalyptic final end to, the entire world of Toril.